swiss-avalanches/swiss-avalanches.github.io/datastory/index.md

 We will try to answer these questions through an interactive visualisation of the last 15 years of avalanche cases.

-We know from press release that the group was caught skiing at a level 3 of danger.
-The higher the danger level is, the higher are the odds for an avalanche to be triggered.
-TODO Which mountain activity is the most deadly?
+We know from press release that the group was caught *backcountry touring*, but accidents can also happen *off-piste skiing*.
+Do both of these activities have the same expose to danger?

 ![image](../img/images_data_story/backcountry.gif)